paul-hammant/tbd/content/branch-for-release/index.md

 If a team is pushing production releases monthly, then they are also going to have to push bug-fix releases between planned releases.
 To facilitate that, it is common for Trunk Based Development Teams to make a release branch on a just in time basis - say a few days before the release.
-That becomes a stable place, given the developers are still streaming their commits into the trunk at full speed.
+That becomes a stable place, given the developers are still streaming their commits into the trunkx at full speed.

 ![](/images/branch_for_release.png)